 - Professional presentation.
 Don’t go crazy with the design.
 Look professional and conservative.
 A good cover letter is short – about half a page – neatly typed, grammatical, and properly spelt.
 It is polite to write the salutation (“Dear Mr. Manager,”) and the sign-off (“Yours sincerely”) by hand.
 Double-check who you are applying to – telephone if you have to – and put their name, title and address correctly at the top of the page.
 Debrett’s A-Z of Modern Manners has helpful advice about writing proper letters and other old-fashioned virtues.

 - Prepare an email version.
 Emails must be shorter and more focused than letters.
 Use short, declaratory sentences.
 Don’t waffle.
 But do still include the recipient’s name and something that personalises it.

 - Apply direct.
 Remember that agencies don’t include cover letters and generally fax CVs, so a direct application with a good cover letter can make you look like a better candidate simply through better presentation.
 Even if you think you are certain to get any job you apply for, it is worth using every opportunity to make a good impression, as it will help your case when negotiating a salary and people’s perceptions of you once you start.

-How to write a compelling resumé/CV
+3. Write a compelling resumé/CV

 - Professional presentation.
 Programmers used to apply with CVs that were riddled with typos.
 Not a good sign in a profession that rewards attention to detail.
 Graphic designers’ CVs used to look like they were DTP’d by a five-year old.
 Crazy.
 As with the cover letter, CVs should be neat, grammatical and properly spelled.